Parantaka II: Pandyan War

 Immediately after becoming king, Parantaka II's attention was directed towards the growing strength of the Pandyas in the south.
 Vira Pandya, having repulsed Gandaraditya's attempts to restore Chola supremacy in the Pandyan kingdom, was ruling as an independent potentate.
 The invading Chola army met the Pandyas at Chevur.

 The Leyden copperplate inscriptions tell us in that war, "Parantaka II caused rivers of blood to flow".
-Other inscriptions mention that Parantaka and his young son, Aditya Karikalan (also referred to as Aditha II) defeated Vira Pandya and made him flee to the hills surrounding the battlefield.
-The young son Aditha, who took to the battlefield at the age of "twelve" and who was a "very abhimanyu" in valour, is profusely praised for having conducted himself in battlefield with as much ease as he was at "military training sessions".
+Other inscriptions mention that Parantaka and his young son, Aditya Karikalan (also referred to as Aditya II) defeated Vira Pandya and made him flee to the hills surrounding the battlefield.
+The young son Aditya, who took to the battlefield at the age of "twelve" and who was a "veera abhimanyu" in valour, is profusely praised for having conducted himself in battlefield with as much ease as he was at "military training sessions".

 It is also possible that Aditya Karikalan killed Vira Pandya in that battle.
-Aditha's inscriptions use the epithet "Vira Pandyan Thalai Konda Adithha Karikalan" - "...took the head of Vira Pandya".
-After the battle of Chevur, Parantaka II's armies continued their thrust into the Pandya country.
-The Pandya king had the Sinhalese king Mahinda IV as his ally and the Lankan troops supported the Pandya army in the battlefield c.
-959 CE.
-Parantaka II's armies also invaded Lanka to neutralise this support.
-The especially wicked nature of this coalition is noted by chola panegyrists to be "wicked force of age of kali, that were duly uprooted by the king.".
+Aditya's inscriptions use the epithet "Vira Pandyan Thalai Konda Aditya Karikalan" - "...took the head of Vira Pandya".
+After the Battle of Chevur, Parantaka II's armies continued their thrust into the Pandya country.The especially wicked nature of this coalition is noted by chola panegyrists to be "wicked force of age of kali, that were duly uprooted by the king.".
 As a procedure for de-recognizing the rogue kingdoms Parantaka II also seized the royal insignia of pandyans like fish emblem, throne, gem studded crown and ancient pearl necklace.

 Sundara Chola called himself Maduraikonda Rajakesari, that is the Royal Lion who took Madurai and Madhurantaka (destroyer of Madurai) in order to commemorate his victories over the Pandyas.

 Although the Chola armies won the battle, the war was still not won.
 Parantaka II did not succeed in re-establishing the Chola power over the Pandya lands.

 Success against Rashtrakutas (Recovery of Tondaimandalam)

 Parantaka II next concentrated in his war against Rashtrakutas.
 Some documents provide an interesting account of military acumen and gallantry exhibited during the war by a certain chola commander belonging to one of the 98 divisions of troop velaikkaras.
 The commander who is praised to be a devotee at feet of lord at thillai and who was "a very murugan at war", is credited to have on two occasions almost singlehandedly pulverized big battalions of the enemy thereby causing their defeat.
-This commander who is glorified in these deccan wars is at the instance of lord finally given up his uniform to become a saint at tirruvottriyur and take the name ottriyur atikalar there upon producing some very good works on saiva siddantam prior to attaining lord's beatitude.
+This commander who is glorified in these deccan wars is at the instance of Lord finally given up his uniform to become a saint at tirruvottriyur and take the name ottriyur atikalar there upon producing some very good works on saiva siddantam prior to attaining Lord's beatitude.